 This award will be presented to a not-for-profit or charitable organisation that has undertaken a project in the past year that has driven employee engagement in the organisation.
 All projects, whether around wellbeing, internal communications, technology or reward, can be entered.
 Judges would like to see information around the full project lifecycle including planning, implementation, measurement and reflection.Enter Now

 Noted by many engagement consultancy companies as the biggest issue of concern for disengaged employees, this award will be presented to the company or organization who has gone to considerable lengths to improve internal communications.
-Candidates must demonstrate how employee concerns and comments are noted, recorded and escalated throughout their management structure and how this feedback is reviewed and assessed.Enter Now
+Candidates must demonstrate a well thought out Internal Communications programme that delivers proven results that have the employees at the heart of the campaign.Enter Now

 One of the best ways to engage staff and keep them engaged year-on-year is to connect them to the company brand, culture and values.
 This award will recognise the businesses that can demonstrate they have an excellent employer brand strategy, which delivers: proof of measurable benefits to the business, engagement of key stakeholders within the business, impact & understanding of messaging and positioning across workforce etc.Enter Now

 This award will go to the organisation that provides the most compelling evidence that they have deployed an effective strategy to engage and communicate with the varying different generations within their business.
 It is recognised now that different age groups within a business have vastly different expectations on how they are managed, rewarded and engaged with at work.
 One size doesn’t fit all.
 This award will go to the business to best demonstrates their strategy has succeeded to address this issue.Enter Now